 These can be used as "blank" elements with no predefined appearance properties.
 Their appearance can then be fully specified via CSS.
-In theory, any other HTML element can be emulated using one of these elements and appropriate CSS properties.
+In "itdt" - 2010/11/2 - 12:12 - page 51 - #77 theory, any other HTML element can be emulated using one of these elements and appropriate CSS properties.
 In practice, the standard HTML elements are more convenient for their default behavior and these elements are used for more exotic situations.